Exporting to Kosovo

 Contact your local U.S. Export Assistance Center and speak with a Trade Specialist for advice and support on exporting to Kosovo.

-The Overseas Private Investment Corporation (OPIC) and Export-Import Bank of The United States work together to support projects in the region.
+U.S. International Development Finance Corporation and Export-Import Bank of The United States work together to support projects in the region.

 The Government of Kosovo is open to business and has taken a number of steps to improve the business environment and attract foreign investment.
 Please see below for links of relevant government institutions: